+(b) any change in the terms of the Agreement or the ERCOT Protocols;

-(b) the bankruptcy or insolvency of, or the effect of application of any Debtor Relief Laws to, the Participant;
+(c) the bankruptcy or insolvency of, or the effect of application of any Debtor Relief Laws to the Participant;

-(c) any claim for setoff or any defense which Participant could assert on the Obligations, including, without limitation, force majeure, breach of contract, breach of warranty, and fraud;
+(d) any claim for lack of consideration, any claim for setoff, and/or any defense which Participant could assert on the Obligations, including, without limitation, force majeure, breach of contract, breach of warranty, and/or fraud;

-(d) any substitution, release or exchange of any other guaranty of or security for any of the Obligations;
+(e) any substitution, release or exchange of any other guaranty of or security for any of the Obligations;

-(e) the existence or terms of any other agreements between Guarantor and any party, including Participant; and
+(f) the existence or terms of any other agreements between Guarantor and any party, including Participant; and

-(f) to the fullest extent permitted by applicable law, irrespective of any other circumstances whatsoever that might otherwise constitute a legal or equitable discharge or defense of a guarantor, it being the intent of this Guarantee that the obligations of Guarantor hereunder shall be absolute and unconditional under any and all circumstances (except as otherwise set forth in this Guarantee).
+(g) to the fullest extent permitted by applicable law, irrespective of any other circumstances whatsoever that might otherwise constitute a legal or equitable discharge or defense of a guarantor, it being the intent of this Guarantee that the obligations of Guarantor hereunder shall be absolute and unconditional under any and all circumstances (except as otherwise set forth in this Guarantee).

 Section 7.
-All rights of Guarantor to proceed against Participant in respect of payment hereunder, by subrogation or otherwise
+All rights of Guarantor to proceed against Participant in respect of payment hereunder, by subrogation or otherwise:

 (a) are hereby subordinated and deferred to and until the full and final payment and discharge of the Obligations; and